Licence-to-Fab/licence-to-fab.github.io/pages/about.md

 # Little bit of history.

 Licence to Fab is a re-vamping of MIT's Electric Vehicle Team.
 A team with a strong pedigree of racing, as well as research contributions to the field of electric vehicles.
 We are a student team with industry partners, with a home in MIT's Edgerton Center.
 If you are an MIT student who wants to join the team, reach out!
 If you are a company, organization, individual, or other non-MIT affiliate who wishes to work with us.
-Reach out as well, we would be happy to work with you.
+Reach out as well, we would be happy to work with you. [l2f@mit.edu](mailto:l2f@mit.edu)

+For industry partners, please see our [patners page](../partners) for more information.

 All our work is OPEN SOURCE and avaliable under a [creative-commons, attribution, share-alike license](https://creativecommons.org/licenses/by-sa/4.0/).